Atlas-Lumi/TLD_StoryModeCollectibles/README.md

 # Update 2.0
 Removed the necklace, fuse and gold nugget.

+Hardcase and medical kit no longer working, need time to be added again.

 # What items are added?
-Everything shown in the screenshot, plus a few more.
+~~Everything shown in the screenshot, plus a few more.
 Almost all story mode items have been included, except for keys and notes.
-Even currently unimplemented items such as the Fireaxe and Shovel have been added.
+Even currently unimplemented items such as the Fireaxe and Shovel have been added.~~

 A list of `GEAR_` names can be found on the [wiki](https://github.com/Atlas-Lumi/TLD_StoryModeCollectibles/wiki)